enzo-project/enzo-e/README.md

    Enzo-P/Cello is currently in V1.0beta.
-It still has several known issues that need to be addressed before it can be used for scientific research, though it is still usable as a hydrodynamics solver, especcially in an educational setting.
+It still has several known issues that need to be addressed before it can be used for scientific research, though it is still usable as a hydrodynamics solver, especially in an educational setting.

 ### How do I get set up? ###